bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basics.md

 }
 ```

-The resulting signature contains 2 controls.
-The signature specifies the
-syntax of a bigraph we are going to create in the following.
+As mentioned above, the signature specifies the syntax of a bigraph we are going to create in the following.
+The resulting signature contains two controls: a _User_ with an arity of 1, and a _Computer_ with an arity of 2.
+The arity specifies how many _connections_ a control can have.
+The semantic meaning of the term "connection" is left open here - it can represent anything, for example, an ethernet link or an association relationship between elements.

-More about the specific methods of the bigraph factory and signature builder
-can be found in [Factories and Builders](./advanced/factories-and-builders).
+> More about the specific methods of the bigraph factory and the signature builder can be found in [Factories and Builders](./advanced/factories-and-builders).

 ### Bigraph Builder